ShonTaware/SRAM_SKY130/OpenRAM.md

   power_grid = m1_stack  # Use m1 and m2 for power grid
 ```
 7. **GDS Layer Map**
+  The values are similar to those listed in the `layers.map` file.
 ```
   layer["diff"]        = (65, 20)
   layer["tap"]         = (65, 44)